Aiven-Open/klaw-docs/docs/HowTo/operational/Reset-Consumer-Offsets.md

 # Reset Consumer group offsets

-In certain situations like errors or failures or deserialization issues, a Kafka consumer might want to read/process the messages again.
-Kafka provides a cli kafka-consumer-groups for the same.
+In certain situations like errors or failures or deserialization issues, a Kafka® consumer might want to read/process the messages again.
+Kafka® provides a cli kafka-consumer-groups for the same.

 Klaw provides the same functionality to reset offsets of a consumer group.